MattTreadwell/www.matte.fyi/README.md

 ## Planned Features

 * Control panel and login form for managing subdirectories protected by http-digest
-* Animate Name Banner (potentially with Angular or ReactJS)
+* Animate Name Banner into navbar (potentially with Angular or ReactJS)
-* Finish resume/CV portion of website
+* Finish Education, Projects, and Contact

 ## Preview